luangust4vo/real_time_chat_app/README.md

 # tic-tac-toe-flutter
-This repository are for project development of a simply Tic Tac Toe mobile game using Flutter
+This repository are for a project development of a simply Tic Tac Toe mobile game using Flutter